datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 *Preparation pipes:*

 Preparation pipe naming can be more diverse but should explain the type of data it transforms as well as the target system.
-If the input pipe importing a table “person” from a system “HR” is named “hr-person", the corresponding preparation pipe preparing data to be pushed to the table “person” should be named “person-hr".
+If the inbound pipe importing a table “person” from a system “HR” is named “hr-person", the corresponding preparation pipe preparing data to be pushed to the table “person” should be named “person-hr".
 We use the system name as a